Carreau/phd-dissertation/parts/roleofactin.rst

 from actin network contraction and reorganisation due to myosin motors.

-As we can see the cell cytoskeleton and the actin cortex in particular play a fundamental role in the motion process of mesenchymal cells.
+As we can see the cell cytoskeleton and the actin cortex in particular play a fundamental role in the motion process of amoeboid cells.
 While we can see that wit the lamelipodia, the same conclusion can be drawn from pseudopodia and filopodia.
 Indeed filopodia basically differ from lamelipodia by the fact that they are unidimensional at the scale of the cell and are host of an actin